nextcloud/documentation/admin_manual/configuration/configuration_automation.rst

       "dbhost"        => "localhost",
       "dbtableprefix" => "",
     );

+.. note:: Keep in mind that the automatic configuration does not eliminate the need for creating the database user and database in advance, as described in :doc:`configuration_database`.

 All Parameters
 ~~~~~~~~~~~~~~
-Keep in mind that the automatic configuration does not unburden you from creating the database user and database
-in advance, as described in :doc:`configuration_database`.

-With the configuration below "Finish setup" will be skipped at first ownCloud run since all parameters are already preconfigured.
+Using the following parameter settings, because all parameters are already configured in the file, the ownCloud installation skips the "Finish setup" screen.

 .. code-block:: php